SuperOfficeDocs/superoffice-docs/user-guide/en/sale/screen/sales-guide-tab.md

 ![icon][img4]

 > [!TIP]
-> All follow-ups and documents you have created for a sales guide are also displayed on the **Activities** section tab in the **Sale** screen.
+> All follow-ups and documents you create for a sales guide are also displayed on the **Activities** section tab in the **Sale** screen.
 This provides you with an overview of all activities linked to the sale - both completed and uncompleted activities.

 After a follow-up or document is created, you can subsequently delete or edit it by right-clicking the title of the follow-up/document and selecting from the menu that appears.
 Equally, you can also create a new follow-up or a new document of the same type.